Davenchy/agent-ai/README.md

    agent.stream(f)

-# stream_to uses generate under the hood
+# stream uses generate under the hood
 # to manually stream response use the `generate` method
 for chunk in agent.generate():
     print(chunk, end="", flush=True)